-Chancellor’s Eminent Professor of Chemistry, University of North Carolina at Chapel Hill
+Chancellor’s Eminent Professor of Chemistry, UNC-Chapel Hill

-- William R. Kenan Jr. Professor, Department of Chemical Engineering, North Carolina State University and of Chemistry at UNC-Chapel Hill
+William R. Kenan Jr. Distinguished Professor of Chemical Engineering at North Carolina State University and of Chemistry at UNC-Chapel Hill